Ark-Noahs/2022-Tax-Simulator-Project/README.md

 # 2022-Tax-Simulator-Project
-Program gets the users income from the year 2022 and figures out what atx bracket they are in as well as how much they paid towards taxes
+Program gets the user's income from the year 2022 and calculates what tax bracket they are in and total paid towards federal taxes
+  -project is complete but still needs expansion.
+Some future ideas i have are...adding options to add deductables such as tuition, claim a child, ect.
+Still learning the tax system but not as much free time due to school.